trougnouf/cfait/README.md

 *   **Windows:**
     *   Download the `.zip` archive from [**Codeberg Releases**](https://codeberg.org/trougnouf/cfait/releases).
     *   Extract and run `cfait-gui.exe` (or `cfait.exe` for the terminal).

+*  **Android** releases will be available on F-Droid and the Play Store starting with v0.3.0

 ### B. macOS